Jazz Age Audition Songs – by Vocal Type

 Which of these musical theatre jazz standards did you choose?

-And what are you working on at the moment?
+And do you have any other favorite musical theatre songs from the 1920s or 1930s?
 Feel free to share in the comments below!

 Author: Stacy Karyn